Workshop – Research In Biomathematics: A Guide To Funding From The U.S. Army Research Office

 Workshop Overview:

-Mathematics has become a key technology for research in the life sciences and biomedicine.
-As these fields continue to become ever more data-rich, the workforce of mathematical modelers will need to expand considerably to keep pace with demand for modelers and data scientists in academia, industry, and government agencies, including the U.S. Department of Defense.
+Mathematics has become a key technology for research life sciences and biomedicine.
+As these fields continue to become ever more data-rich, the workforce of mathematical modelers will need to expand considerably to keep pace with the demand for modelers and data scientists in academia, industry, and government agencies, including the U.S. Department of Defense.
 Academic research in this field plays an important role for two reasons.
 First, it is a major contributor to basic research in biology and biomedicine.
 Second, it is the most important contributor to the mathematical biology workforce.
 To ensure that all parts of society can contribute in both ways, it is crucial that all faculty have access to research funding and research support for their students.
-The proposed workshop is intended to help faculty from these institutions to successfully compete for research grants from the ARO Biomathematics Program and perform cutting-edge research and use it to engage and mentor students at their institutions.
+The proposed workshop is intended to help faculty successfully compete for research grants from the ARO Biomathematics Program to perform cutting-edge research and use it to engage and mentor students at their institutions.

 Workshop Goals: